 The benefit of pouring icing over warm vanilla latte cinnamon rolls is that it gives the icing an opportunity to nestle in the grooves.

-Nestled icing is a very good thing.
+Cinnamon rolls swimming in icing is a very good thing.

 Happy Birthday, Jeanne!
 I hope you all enjoy the Vanilla Latte Cinnamon Rolls.
+I can’t wait to bake a batch with you again very soon!

 By the way, vanilla latte cinnamon rolls freeze beautifully!
 I tell you how to do it in the printable recipe: